andr31g/terraform-ansible-provisioner/README.md

 To reverse the process, i.e., to destroy all the managed resources, issue:

-`$ terraform destroy --var-file=../../inputs/private/terraform/aws-dns.tfvars -auto-approve`
+`$ terraform destroy --var-file=../../inputs/private/terraform/aws-dns.tfvars`

+or, if DNS was not used at at `apply` time, simply issue:

+`$ terraform destroy`

 To verify SSH access: